slabstech/gaganyatri.com/_posts/travels/germany/2018-11-11-cologne-carnival.md

 By that i mean, there were 10 years old to neary 60+ (they looked far younger than that).

-The crowd was boisterous, belting out popular and folk songs one after the other non stop, whil simultaneously gulping kegs of beer.
+The crowd was boisterous, belting out popular and folk songs one after the other non stop, while simultaneously gulping kegs of beer.
 The carnival is just another reason to have beer.
 (Exact words spoken by a fellow carnival(ite?) .
-Our wagon had enough myraid characters to count with 5 pair of hands and at every stop there were more and people joining the carnival caravan.
-It was something similar to the recent movie "Wreck-It Ralph" where are the character get together for a franchise, throw in Marvel,DC and every other comic multiverse.
+Our wagon had enough myraid characters to count with 5 pair of hands and at every stop there were more and more people joining the carnival caravan.
+It was something similar to the recent movie "Wreck-It Ralph" where all the characters get together for a franchise, throw in Marvel, DC and every other comic multiverse.
 Here was an actual physical rendition of the movie, with actual costumes(no bad CGI:P).
 The effort put in by the the natives was phenomenal, our group dressed casually, was the odd group during the entire day, everyone else had put on a different kind of mask.
 Everyone justed wanted to enjoy the sunday with their dear ones, with